mhoffman88/FAST/README.md

 # FAST — Federal Advocacy Support Toolkit

 FAST (Federal Advocacy Support Toolkit) is a lightweight Python toolkit for generating and rendering advocacy materials (arguments, issue renders, audio rendering helpers, and related workflows).
 The repository contains scripts and utilities for building outputs for different federal advocacy scenarios.
+The tool is tailored to NTEU/IRS grievance.

 Status
 - Public repo